mujont/Munoz_Econometrics/README.md

 -Ran the regression

--Interpreted the results in my paper
+-Interpreted the results in my report